Wholesale at Zambala

 Product Introduction

-In Tibetan Buddhism, the Dragon King is regarded as an important deity.
-They originate from ancient dragon worship and sea god belief¹.
-The Dragon King is believed to have the ability to control the weather and can change clouds and rain⁵.
-When the human mind is troubled, transmitted through signals and electric frequencies, intertwined into a dark network in the void, as well as the destruction of the earth's natural environment, and even major natural and man-made disasters, wars, nuclear weapons, etc., will continue to cause physical and mental damage to the dragons.
-Torture, which in turn triggers their hatred and causes greater ecological damage and disaster on the earth⁵.
+In Tibetan Buddhism, the Naga King is considered an important deity.
+They originate from ancient dragon god worship and sea god beliefs.¹ The Naga King is believed to have the ability to control the weather and manipulate clouds and rain.
+When human consciousness is troubled, transmitted through signals and radio frequencies, weaving a dark network in the void, and when the Earth's natural environment is damaged, or even major natural disasters, wars, and nuclear weapons occur, these constantly cause mental and physical torment to the Naga race, thus triggering their anger and leading to greater ecological damage and catastrophes on Earth.

-Among the eight heavenly dragons that protect the Dharma in Buddhism, the dragons are headed by the eight great dragon kings, such as Nanda Dragon King, Sakara Dragon King, etc. They are the kings of the Naga tribe¹.
-From his birth, enlightenment, teaching and even nirvana, the Dragon King wholeheartedly protected the Buddha and always appeared in the solemn dojo during the Buddha's teaching conference³.
-Many dragon kings are also manifestations of bodhisattvas and practitioners of true cultivation, and the Buddha also prophesied for many dragons to become Buddhas³.
+In the eight classes of guardian deities in Buddhism, the Naga class is headed by eight great Naga Kings, such as Nanda Naga King and Sagara Naga King, who are the kings of the Naga tribe.¹ From birth, enlightenment, teaching, and even Nirvana, the Dragon Kings wholeheartedly protected the Buddha, frequently appearing in the solemn Dharma assembly during the Buddha's teachings.³ Many Dragon Kings were also manifestations of Bodhisattvas and true practitioners, and the Buddha prophesied Buddhahood for many dragons.³

-Overall, the Dragon King plays an important role in Tibetan Buddhism, not only in mythological stories but also in actual practices and rituals
+In general, Dragon Kings play a vital role in Tibetan Buddhism, not only in mythology but also in actual practice and rituals.